ion2014/OPTActionLogs/lawsuit_en.md

 ***2/10/2021*** Get Draft Complaint from Robert，we have sent back our feedback.<br/>

+***2/09/2021***
-***2/09/2021*** First batch of named plaintiffs have completed the payment today. <br/>
+First batch of named plaintiffs have completed the payment today (02/09/2021). <br/>
 The lawyer selected named plaintiffs.
-If you were not contacted by the lawyer directly, you are not named plaintiffs; instead, you and hundreds of students will be listed as reserved plaintiffs once you filled out the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfPiJ1dh5pDOxtDM6obqQIi1JDP2pCH57bJyQttGXcj8yo4YA/viewform).
-Resevered plaintiffs will be added as named plaintiffs in batches.
-As for the reserved plaintiffs, no need for payment right now.<br/>
+If you were not contacted by the lawyer directly, you are not named plaintiffs; instead, you and hundreds of students will be listed as reserved plaintiffs once you filled out the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfPiJ1dh5pDOxtDM6obqQIi1JDP2pCH57bJyQttGXcj8yo4YA/viewform).<br/>

-- ***Quote from Robert's email regarding the reserved plaintiffs:***<br/>
-The benefit of a class action is that the named plaintiffs are representatives of the class.
-The class will included all foreign citizens in student status who have submitted an application for OPT, and whose receipt has not been issued or whose application has not been timely adjudicated.
-It is not necessary for every member of the class to be named, they are part of this class by definition, so when the Court orders a remedy, or we are able to negotiate a remedy, all members of the class will be included, not just those named.
-The named plaintiffs represent a range of issues, and our goal was include the representatives as just that, representative of the entire class.
-The named plaintiffs, as representatives, have taken on the additional responsibility of assisting us with information and communication, and the assistance with costs.
-If we find that the costs are higher, and we need more money we may ask for others to make a similar contribution.
+Checkout [Lawsuit FAQ](https://ion2014.github.io/OPTActionLogs/lawsuit_faq_en) for more info regarding named/reserved plaintiffs.<br/>

 ***2/09/2021*** Robert's email，summarized as follows:<br/>
 Whether a student can stay in the US if he/she gets a rejection notice after their grace period, please see [Lawsuit FAQ](https://ion2014.github.io/OPTActionLogs/lawsuit_faq_en)<br/>